groue/GRMustache/Guides/sample_code/indexes.md

 @end
 ```

+We don't need to declare more: this is enough for us to create proxies and make sure they have all the information they need to perform their job.

-Now let's pose as a template delegate, and replace array elements with proxies:
+Now let's replace array elements with proxies before they are rendered:

 ```objc
 @interface Document() <GRMustacheTemplateDelegate>